reborn781025/Network-degeneration-and-cognitive-decline/README.md

 Step4_SeedPLS and Step5_BehavioralPLS require an open source PLS software written in MATLAB.
 Please refer to https://www.rotmanbaycrest.on.ca/index.php?section=84 for downloading the toolbox.

 # Codes
 Codes presented here is our first release.
-Please refer to readme.md in individual folder for the use of codes.
+Please refer to individual folder for the use of codes.